 Free information on the internet

 You should start by using the free resources that are available, such as Familysearch (which includes free access to the 1881 UK census), or Freebmd for births, marriages and deaths.
-A certain amount of census information is available for free on Freecen, but you should check the coverage here first as this is still a work in progress.
+A certain amount of census information is available for free on Freecen, but you should check the Freecen statistics page first as this is still a work in progress.
 Freereg is similar but covers parish registers.